 Democrat Michelle Badger won Muratore’s House seat, defeating Republican Jesse Brown with 14,980 votes to 13,776, and flipping the House district, which has been held by Republicans since Vinny deMacedo won the seat in 1998.

-Like Fernandes, Badger ran an intensive home-to-home campaign, knocking on 6,000 doors in Plymouth.
+Like Fernandes, Badger ran an intensive home-to-home campaign, knocking on about 9,000 doors in Plymouth, she said.

 The 1st Plymouth district includes all of Plymouth except for downtown, North Plymouth, and parts of West Plymouth.